-The intent of Alternatives 2 and 3 of this action are to close an unintended loophole created through implementation of Amendment 18B (SAFMC 2013a).
-As explained in section 4.2.1, anecdotal information indicates that one or more golden tilefish longline endorsement holders have exploited the loophole in the regulatory text that implemented the endorsement program.
-It is not clear how many participants in the fishery have been fishing with hook-and-line gear and have a renewable golden tilefish as the data for 2014 are not complete.
-However, participants who participated in both the longline and hook-and-line fishery would potentially have direct negative economic effects based on foregone losses from not being able to participate in the hook-and-line fishery.
-Presumably, because Alternative 3 has more stringent criteria than Alternative 2 in terms of keeping golden tilefish endorsement holders from participating in the hook-and-line fishery, Alternative 3 would affect more golden tilefish longline endorsement participants.
-Nonetheless, golden tilefish longline endorsement holders who also participated in the hook-and-line fishery would cause the hook-and-line portion of the commercial ACL for golden tilefish to be caught earlier.
-Alternative 4 would allow all golden tilefish longline endorsement holders to participate in the hook-and-line fishery, changing the South Atlantic Council's original intent from Amendment 18B when the endorsement program was established.
+The intent of Alternative 2 and Preferred Alternative 3 of this action are to close an unintended loophole created through implementation of Amendment 18B (SAFMC 2012).
+As explained in Section 4.2.1, anecdotal information indicates that one or more golden tilefish longline endorsement holders may have exploited a loophole in the regulations for the golden tilefish endorsement program.
+It is unknown how many participants in the golden tilefish portion of the snapper grouper fishery have been fishing with hook-and-line gear and have a renewable golden tilefish.
+However, participants who participated in both the longline and hook-and-line golden tilefish sectors would potentially have direct negative economic effects based on foregone losses from not being able to participate in the hook-and-line golden tilefish sector.
+Presumably, because Preferred Alternative 3 has more stringent criteria than Alternative 2 in terms of keeping golden tilefish endorsement holders from participating in the hook-and-line sector, Preferred Alternative 3 would affect more golden tilefish longline endorsement participants.
+Nonetheless, golden tilefish longline endorsement holders who also participated in the hook-and-line sector would cause the hook-and-line portion of the commercial ACL for golden tilefish to be caught earlier.

-As both the longline portion of the commercial ACL and the hook-and-line portion of the ACL are caught each year prior to the end of the fishing year, there is not expected to be any overall economic loss, just a shifting of who is eligible to participate in the fishery.
+As both the longline and hook-and-line portions of the golden tilefish commercial ACL are caught each year prior to the end of the fishing year, there is not expected to be any overall economic loss, just a shifting of who is eligible to participate in the golden tilefish portion of the snapper grouper fishery.

-From the perspective of longline endorsement holders, Alternative 4 would have the largest direct, positive economic effects, followed by Alternative 1 (No Action).
-Alternative 3 and Alternative 2 would result in the largest direct, negative economic effects.
-From the perspective of the hook-and-line participants in the fishery, Alternative 4 would have the largest direct, negative economic effects, followed by Alternative 1 (No Action).
-Alternative 3 and Alternative 2 would result in the largest direct, positive economic effects.
-But because the number of longline endorsement holders who have participated in the hook-and-line portion of the fishery is considered very low, the size of the economic effects, positive or negative, is also small.
+From the perspective of longline endorsement holders, Alternative 1 (No Action) would have the largest direct, positive economic effects.
+Preferred Alternative 3 and Alternative 2 would result in the largest direct, negative economic effects.
+From the perspective of the hookand-line participants in the golden tilefish portion of the snapper grouper fishery, Alternative 1 (No Action) would have the largest direct, negative economic effect.
+Preferred Alternative 3 and Alternative 2 would result in the largest direct, positive economic effects.
+Because the number of longline endorsement holders who have participated in the golden tilefish hook-and-line sector is probably very low, the size of the economic effects, positive or negative, is also small